Rhythm Heaven Groove

 How many minigames are in Rhythm Heaven DS?

-Fifty rhythm games, organized into ten sets of four games each, with a Remix level closing out every set.
+Fifty rhythm games, organized into ten sets of four games each.
+A Remix level closes out every set.

 What is Rhythm Heaven DS called in Europe?